xsf3190/Open-CMS-web-application/README.md

 ## Performance
 Averaging less than 2 seconds for first time page visits requires a lot of optimisation.
 Fonts, for example, are created containing only the characters actually appearing in the content.
 A plugin replacing CKEditor's font family feature provides access to over 1800 of Google's freely available fonts.
 With different fonts for headings, a web site an have a great deal of personality.
 Google's variable fonts afford website owners a lot of design opportunities like subtly changing boldness or character spacing.
 One of our sites uses 78 distinct characters across 70 pages - its visitors download only 25KB of font data, compared to the complete Latin font files which weigh in at over 150KB.

 All font files are self-hosted.
-This is particlulary important for mobile visitors where DNS lookups must be kept to a minimum.
+This is particlulary important for mobile visitors where DNS lookups are kept to a minimum.
 It's also important in countries like Germany where GDPR imposes legal restrictions on accessing resources that reveal the visitor's IP address.

+To achieve even greater performance, website owners can choose the system-ui font to completely avoid any download.

 ## Accesibility
 CKEditor helps making sites accessible.